2002 Austrian Grand Prix: Team orders

-Although Ferrari and Michael Schumacher were the reigning World Champions, they had narrowly lost the 1997 and 1998 championships, in addition to the 1999 Drivers' Championship, despite Micheal Schumacher letting his World Championship contender teammate Irvine win upon his return from injury, and Formula One World Championships had been decided by less than the four points Barrichello gave up, a point that was also made by Ross Brawn.
+Although Ferrari and Michael Schumacher were the reigning World Champions, they had narrowly lost the 1997 and 1998 championships, in addition to the 1999 Drivers' Championship, despite Michael Schumacher letting his World Championship contender teammate Irvine win upon his return from injury, and Formula One World Championships had been decided by less than the four points Barrichello gave up, a point that was also made by Ross Brawn.
 During the 2002 season, Ferrari continued to use team orders, including telling Michael Schumacher to hold position behind Barrichello for another one-two finish a month later at the 2002 European Grand Prix and at the 2002 Hungarian Grand Prix, as Michael Schumacher vowed to pay back Barrichello, who also went on to win the 2002 Italian Grand Prix, for giving him the win in Austria; they did not cause any significant uproar or controversy, as they were limited to tell the drivers to hold position rather than exchange it as was done in Austria.
 Months later at the 2002 United States Grand Prix, Michael Schumacher went for a dead heat finish with Barrichello, who ultimately won by 0.011 seconds, and was interpreted as a way of repaying Barrichello for Austria, a hypothesis Ferrari rejected.
 In November 2010, Todt admitted to La Stampa he should have avoided invoking team orders on Barrichello due to his subsequent belief Michael Schumacher would have won the championship without significant competition.
 (Note: Stefano Mancini: "The most sensational team order remains yours at Zeltweg 2002.
 What did you say to Barrichello to convince him?"

 Jean Todt: "I shouldn't have said anything to him.
 We agreed first: 'If you're in front after the pit stop, you have to let Schumacher pass without causing any trouble.'
 He agreed: after all, a pilot is paid to accept certain decisions.
 Instead he remained in front.
 I called him fifty times and told him clearly; he ducked at the last corner, the crowd booed, Schumi gave him first place at the podium ceremony and Ferrari was fined for the violation of protocol: 500 thousand dollars."